traefik/traefik-helm-chart/README.md

 New major version indicates that there is an incompatible breaking change.

 ### Upgrading CRDs

+🛂 **Warning**: Traefik v3 totally removes the crd support for traefik.containo.us CRDs.
+By default this helm installs the CRDs compatible with v2 also, but Traefik v3 will no longer monitor them.
+There is no support for deprecation errors, so your existing resources may silently fail to work after upgrade to Traefik v3.
+See [Migration guide from v2 to v3](https://doc.traefik.io/traefik/v3.0/migration/v2-to-v3/) for more details.

 With Helm v3, CRDs created by this chart can not be updated, cf the [Helm Documentation on CRDs](https://helm.sh/docs/chart_best_practices/custom_resource_definitions).
 Please read carefully release notes of this chart before upgrading CRDs.